jekalmin/extended_openai_conversation/README.md

 - `template`: The value to be returned from function.
 - `rest`: Getting data from REST API endpoint.
 - `scrape`: Scraping information from website
+- `composite`: A sequence of functions to execute.

 Below is a default configuration of functions.